auth0/express-openid-connect/README.md

 See the [API documentation](API.md) for additional configuration possibilities and provided methods.

+## A note on error handling

+Errors raised by this library are handled by the [default Express error handler](https://expressjs.com/en/guide/error-handling.html#the-default-error-handler) which, in the interests of security, does not include the stack trace in the production environment.

+But you may want to go one step further and hide additional error details from client, like the error message.
+To do this see the Express documentation on writing [Custom error handlers](https://expressjs.com/en/guide/error-handling.html#writing-error-handlers)

 ## Contributing

 We appreciate feedback and contribution to this repo!
 Before you get started, please see the following: